Xander-Rogers/Data_Manipulation/README.md

-# Data_Manipulation
+# Byte_Matching

-These are examples of data manipulation programs that envolope core concepts of file handling, data manipulation, and arguments.

-Projects can be found in the other branches of this repository.
+This is an example of how file handling in python can be used to search for characterstics of data.

+The file used in the program is Binary.txt, however any length of binary text can be implemented,

+as long as the range of the binary values are updated in the byte_match.py.

 All of these are up for public disposal, and can be modified or redistributed for educational purposes.